The Lockdown Sessions (Elton John album)

-The Lockdown Sessions is the 32nd studio album by English musician Elton John, released through EMI in the United Kingdom and Interscope Records in the United States on 22 October 2021.
-A collaborative album, it was recorded during the COVID-19 pandemic, after John was forced to pause his Farewell Yellow Brick Road tour due to lockdown.
+The Lockdown Sessions is a collaborative studio album by British musician Elton John, released through EMI in the United Kingdom and Interscope Records in the United States on 22 October 2021.
+It was recorded during the COVID-19 pandemic, after John was forced to pause his Farewell Yellow Brick Road tour due to lockdown.
 The album includes three singles: "Cold Heart (Pnau remix)" with Dua Lipa, "After All" with Charlie Puth, and "Finish Line" with Stevie Wonder.
-A 2022 reissue of the album included "Merry Christmas" with Ed Sheeran and "Hold Me Closer" with Britney Spears.
+A 2022 reissue of the album includes "Merry Christmas" with Ed Sheeran and "Hold Me Closer" with Britney Spears.

+The Lockdown Sessions was a critical and commercial success, being praised for its performances and diversity.
+"Cold Heart (Pnau remix)" topped the UK singles chart while "Hold Me Closer" reached number three; both singles also reached the top 10 in the US.

 Background

-The album features several previously released tracks: "Learn to Fly", released in June 2020; "Chosen Family", John's duet with Rina Sawayama on her Sawayama album; the Gorillaz' track "The Pink Phantom" from their 2020 album Song Machine, Season One: Strange Timez, on which John appears as a guest alongside 6lack; John's cover of the Pet Shop Boys' "It's a Sin" along with Years & Years, released in May 2021; Miley Cyrus' version of "Nothing Else Matters" featuring John alongside various other guests, released in June 2021 from the Metallica tribute album The Metallica Blacklist; and John's collaboration with Lil Nas X "One of Me", from Lil Nas X's debut studio album Montero.
+The album features several previously released tracks: "Learn to Fly", released in June 2020; "Chosen Family", John's duet with Rina Sawayama on her Sawayama album; Gorillaz' track "The Pink Phantom" from their 2020 album Song Machine, Season One: Strange Timez, on which John appears as a guest alongside 6lack; John's cover of the Pet Shop Boys' "It's a Sin" along with Years & Years, released in May 2021; Miley Cyrus' version of "Nothing Else Matters" featuring John alongside various other guests (including Andrew Watt, Yo-Yo Ma, Robert Trujillo and Chad Smith), released in June 2021 from the Metallica tribute album The Metallica Blacklist; and John's collaboration with Lil Nas X "One of Me", from Lil Nas X's debut studio album Montero.

 Besides these, the record also features collaborations with other artists including Pearl Jam frontman Eddie Vedder, Brandi Carlile, Charlie Puth, Stevie Wonder, Nicki Minaj, Young Thug, Stevie Nicks, and Glen Campbell.

 John explained the project in a statement: "Some of the recording sessions had to be done remotely, via Zoom, which I'd obviously never done before.
 Some of the sessions were recorded under very stringent safety regulations: working with another artist, but separated by glass screens.
 But all the tracks I worked on were really interesting and diverse, stuff that was completely different to anything I'm known for, stuff that took me out of my comfort zone into completely new territory.
 And I realised there was something weirdly familiar about working like this.
 At the start of my career, in the late 60s, I worked as a session musician.
 Working with different artists during lockdown reminded me of that.
 I'd come full circle: I was a session musician again.
 And it was still a blast."